How to Set Effective Limits for Your Child

 "So does this mean the more frustrations, the better?"

 No. First of all, you need to have a strong emotional bond for the child to accept your empathy.
 If she experiences you as sabotaging her happiness by creating frustrations, or arbitrary or unfair limits, she won’t accept your attempts to empathize.
-After all, you have the power to grant her desire, and you are refusing to do so.
+After all, you have the power to grant her desire, and you are refusing to do so, over and over.
 Second, kids have plenty of frustrating occurrences in their lives on a daily basis without you creating them.

 "Is all this true for babies too?"